picatostas/cnc_interface/README.md

 Note that for operating the serial port, first you will have to locate the serial port under `/dev/tty*`.
 Before running the node, the user has to be granted with permissions to operate the port. ` sudo chmod 0777 /dev/tty<whatever>`

-Once cloned, grant execute permisions to the file cnc_interace.py in `scripts` with `chmod +x scripts/cnc_interface.py` or the node wont launch.
+Once cloned, grant check that the file cnc_interace.py in `scripts` has excute permisions, otherwise set them with `chmod +x scripts/cnc_interface.py` or the node wont launch.

 Once the node is launched the machine will start the homing procedure, so keep in mind.